Greg Bailey

 Greg Bailey March 26th, 2026 6 minute read

 Short Answer If you wake up sweating in the middle of the night — especially around 2–3am — the problem usually isn't just heat.
 It's the buildup of heat and moisture inside your bedding over time.
-Your body releases both heat and humidity while you... more »
+Your body releases both heat... more »

 Menopause Night Sweats — Why They Feel Worse at Night